syntex1147/enablestem/README.md

 Short, local README for this repository.

 Purpose
-- Minimal site/source for Enablestem project.
+- Minimal site/source for NCEnable 501(c)3b.

 Quick setup
 - Open `index.html` in a browser.
 No build required.